What should I do if a death occurs in the middle of the night or on the weekend?

 Life Transitions is Class 1 licensed and governed by the Bereavement Authority of Ontario as a full-service Funeral Establishment.
 We are able to offer all the services a traditional Funeral Home does, however will continue to keep in mind a fair and honest cost while allowing your family to make the decision as to how you choose to honour life.

 We do everything a full service funeral home does.
 The reason we can fulfill our purpose in keeping the cost down is because our overhead is different than that of a full service funeral home.
-We drive Ford – not Cadillac – and our office is comfortable but functional for the purpose of meeting with families.
+Our office is comfortable but functional for the purpose of meeting with families.
 This ensures that the outstanding care that families receive from us would never be dependent on how much money they spend with us.

 We are very thorough with the paperwork we provide for preliminary estate care so that our services do not end without some direction for families.
 We specialize in providing the services that are chosen by your family.